pasabanov/hugo-book/README.md

 ## License

-This project is licensed under the Eclipse Public License 2.0 (EPL-2.0).
-You may obtain a copy of the License at https://www.eclipse.org/legal/epl-2.0.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Copyright